Beyond Transcription: How a Meta-Aware ASR Model Delivers Words, Emotion, and Intent in 200ms

 CER measures accuracy at the character level -- useful for morphologically rich languages where a single wrong character can change a word's meaning (e.g., German "Haus" vs "Maus").

 German shows the strongest CER improvement from the LM (-1.26%), consistent with its morphological complexity creating more character-level errors that the LM can correct.
+Hindi CER slightly increases with the LM (+1.14%), even though WER improves -- the LM corrects more words but sometimes introduces longer substitutions at the character level.
 Spanish CER is nearly unchanged, suggesting the LM's word-level improvements for Spanish come from recovering whole words (reducing deletions) rather than correcting individual characters.

 Correct Word Recovery